 Rocky Mountain National Park

-Getting in Rocky Mountain National Park
+How to Get in Rocky Mountain National Park

 Rocky Mountain National Park ranks among the most visited in the National Park System, attracting over 4.5 million visitors annually.
 As popular as the Rocky Mountain National Park is, there are bound to be a few hoops to jump through in order to enter.
 Although it can seem inconvenient, I appreciate that this limits the number of people allowed in certain areas at any given time so it’s more enjoyable with lesser crowding.
 For now, I will be talking primarily about the east side of the park and entering through the Estes Park entrance.